owntracks/ocli/README.md

 ### testing

-There is a small set of scripts with which you can test ocli without having a real GPS receiver.
+There is a small set of scripts with which you can test owntracks-cli-publisher without having a real GPS receiver.
 Please check [contrib/fake/](contrib/fake/) for more information.

 ### building

-_ocli_ should compile easily once you extract the source code and have the prerequisite libraries installed for linking against _gpsd_ and the _mosquitto_ library.
+_owntracks-cli-publisher_ should compile easily once you extract the source code and have the prerequisite libraries installed for linking against _gpsd_ and the _mosquitto_ library.

-Systems we've tested on require the following packages in order to build _ocli_.
+Systems we've tested on require the following packages in order to build _owntracks-cli-publisher_.

 #### FreeBSD